-‘The Good Teachers’ by Carol Ann Duffy is a twenty-four line poem which is written in second person, and does not follow a rhyme scheme.
-The poet has chosen to write this piece in second person in an effort to personalize the situations she describes and allow a reader to cast their own experiences on those she speaks of.
+‘The Good Teachers’ by Carol Ann Duffy is a twenty-four line poem which is written in the second person and does not follow a rhyme scheme.
+The poet has chosen to write this piece in the second person in an effort to personalize the situations she describes and allow a reader to cast their own experiences on those she speaks of.
 One is able to place themselves in the story and feel as the main character is meant to feel.
-You can read the full poem here.
+You can read the full poem The Good Teachers here.

 Summary of The Good Teachers

-By the end of the poem she, still being spoke of as “you,” has become so fed up with the educational intuition that she takes up smoking, starts talking back, and delves into explorations of her sexuality.
+By the end of the poem she, still speaking of as “you,” has become so fed up with the educational intuition that she takes up smoking, starts talking back, and delves into explorations of her sexuality.

 Analysis of The Good Teachers